dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_session.rst

   username (optional, str, None)
     Username of the iDRAC.
+If the username is not provided, then the environment variable \ :envvar:`IDRAC\_USERNAME`\  is used.

     \ :emphasis:`username`\  is required when \ :emphasis:`state`\  is \ :literal:`present`\ .

   password (optional, str, None)
     Password of the iDRAC.
+If the password is not provided, then the environment variable \ :envvar:`IDRAC\_PASSWORD`\  is used.

     \ :emphasis:`password`\  is required when \ :emphasis:`state`\  is \ :literal:`present`\ .